robertoostenveld/resampleaudio/README.md

 This application takes an input LSL stream, resamples/upsamples it to a standard audio rate, and streams it to a (virtual) output audio device.

+## audio2lsl

+This application takes an input audio stream at an standard audio rate, for example from a (virtual) output audio device, resamples/downsamples it to an EEG rate and outputs it to an LSL stream.

 # External dependencies

 - <http://www.portaudio.com> and <http://libsndfile.github.io/libsamplerate> for both applications